Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 While you travel, take time to enjoy the endless views of the surrounding valleys and rugged canyon walls.
 At times, they reminded me of the Grand Canyon.

-Canyon walls in Los Padres National Forest
+Canyon walls line the valley in Los Padres National Forest.

 The sweet smell of sage is everywhere.
 California buckwheat dots the trail and hillsides with reddish-brown and white blooms, while wild desert flowers and dense chaparral contrast against the backdrop of manzanita and yucca trees.

-Along the creek cattails, willows, cottonwood and sycamore trees grow in abundance.
+Along the creek cattails, willows, cottonwood, and sycamore trees grow in abundance.
 During the fall, autumn colors are in full swing near Sespe Creek as green leaves turn to beautiful hues of bright yellow and burnt orange in preparation for winter.

 Established and improvised campsites are in just about any scenic place you can imagine.
 Most of them sit near the creek, while a few campsites are higher up on the hill along the trail, and nearly all of them have a fire ring of some sort.